Abhishek572002/Eham_Assignment_SearchPage/README.md

 Created a Search box at top of the table to search through the Opportunity Stage, Account Name or Contact Name and filter result on basis of input value.
 If there is any record cannot be displayed to the user in the given table cell then the contents of the same should be masked with just the first three characters viewable to the end users.

+Full Page of the Working Website
 ![Full](https://user-images.githubusercontent.com/103774658/218329641-61dd1d82-f4a9-4960-9df8-ba0831a81a6f.png)
+Opportunity Name Searching in this Page
 ![Opportunity Name Search](https://user-images.githubusercontent.com/103774658/218329656-bf377296-0404-490c-92df-f936ccca3f26.png)
+Description Searching in this Page
 ![Description Search](https://user-images.githubusercontent.com/103774658/218329660-28fb67c5-eabc-482e-bfce-b4196f2eb311.png)
+Email  Searching in this Page
 ![Email Search](https://user-images.githubusercontent.com/103774658/218329665-a6d0f0ac-7efa-4499-9656-9191733ab398.png)
+Contact No  Searching in this Page
 ![Contact no search](https://user-images.githubusercontent.com/103774658/218329670-4f174488-0bac-4975-9c4d-4f7aab89f8b2.png)
+Date Searching Searching in this Page
 ![Date Search](https://user-images.githubusercontent.com/103774658/218329663-6ebeb357-5009-4a45-bdbd-d7bdadf4e6f9.png)